 If you’re looking for an eco-friendly way to power up your rig, consider installing solar panels!
-They are particularly popular with those who enjoy off-the-grid adventures, as a solar system can charge your RVs battery and provide power anywhere sunlight is present — even in winter months and on cloudy days.
+They are particularly popular with those who enjoy off-the-grid adventures.
+A solar panel system can charge your RV’s battery and provide power anywhere sunlight is present — even in winter months and on cloudy days.

-RV solar panels can help extend your battery life with their slow, cut down on generator use, and even save money in the long run on propane.
+RV solar panels can help extend your battery life by cutting down on generator use, and even save money in the long run on propane.
 The number of solar panels your rig needs will depend on its size and your power needs.
 For example, a small travel trailer with minimal appliances will not need as many panels as a motorhome with all the bells and whistles.
 For installation and solar panel recommendations, you can check out our full guide here.

 RV Performance Upgrades